exyte/Chat/README.md

 [![Twitter](https://img.shields.io/badge/Twitter-@exyteHQ-blue.svg?style=flat)](http://twitter.com/exyteHQ)

 # Features
-- Displays your messages with pagination and allows you to create and "send" new messages (sending means calling a closure)
+- Displays your messages with pagination and allows you to create and "send" new messages (sending means calling a closure since user will be the one providing actual API calls)
-- Allows you to pass custom view builder for message view
+- Allows you to pass custom view builder for message and input view
 - Has a built-in photo/video library/camera picker for multiple media selection
+- Can display fullscreen menu on message long press (automatically shows scroll for big messages)
+- Supports "reply to message" via message menu, remove and edit are coming soon
+- Supports voice recording, video/photo and text, more content types are coming soon

 # Usage